 Based on the priority needs identified in an April 2013 survey of Virginia’s safety net medical directors conducted by VHCF, two modules were developed: Pharmacotherapy for Psychiatric Disorders in Primary Care and Diagnostic Considerations for Psychiatric Disorders in Primary Care.
 Each module is approximately 1.5-2 hours in length, and the cost to register is $25/webinar.

 In addition to physicians, nurse practitioners and physician’s assistants, other health professionals who may be interested include pharmacists, dentists, psychologists, licensed clinical social workers, licensed professional counselors and registered nurses.
-Both webinars are approved for CME credit, and the Pharmacotherapy for Psychiatric Disorders in Primary Care module also is approved for ACPE credit.
+Both webinars were accredited through June 2016.
+Although CME credit is no longer available, VHCF will keep the webinars available through 2017.

 After completing both webinar modules, participants should be able to: